L-Torres-Dev/HytaleModder.dev-patcher/README.md

   - `mvn`
 ## Usage

-All commands should be ran from inside the venv, hence `python` is the right command to invoke python.
+All commands should be run from inside the venv, hence `python` is the right command to invoke python.

 First run this:
 ```shell